markbt/lang-team/projects/declarative-macro-repetition-counts/0000-draft-rfc.md

 for that.
 There was some reservation expressed for the use of the `#` token because of the cognitive burden of another sigil, and its common use in the `quote!` macro.

+The meaning of the `depth` parameter in `index` and `count` originally counted inwards from the outer-most nesting.
+This was changed to count outwards from the inner-most nesting so that expressions can be copied to a different nesting depth without needing to change them.

 # Prior art
 [prior-art]: #prior-art